olm3ca/PixelbookOSX/README.md

 5. Edit your config.plist with the following customizations:
     - SetupVirtualMap = No , rather than YES, as per OpenCore guide
-    - Under DeviceProperties: AAPL,ig-platform-id    Data   01001E59 (this should be the right one, but we still have no graphics acceleration).
+    - Under DeviceProperties: AAPL,ig-platform-id is 00001E59, device-id is 591E0000. (we still have no graphics acceleration).
      - Under Kernel -> Quirks: AppleCpuPmCfgLock: True and AppleXcpmCfgLock: True

 6. Test your config.plist for errors: https://opencore.slowgeek.com/

 7. Boot the MacOS installer.
 Important: if you are using an external drive, you must format it as APFS or the installer won't be able to install.
-    - If the initial install screen freezes with 2 or 3 mins remaining, shut down and start up, but instead of selecting the install media, continue the installation from the target disk.
-It will then continue the installation and reboot.
+    - The initial install screen will freeze with 2 mins remaining due to an APFS error.
+Shut down and start up, but instead of selecting the install media, continue the installation from the target disk.

 8. After install:
-    - Download and use [heliport](https://openintelwireless.github.io/HeliPort) to connect to Wifi.
+    - If using itwlm, use [heliport](https://openintelwireless.github.io/HeliPort) to connect to Wifi.
+    - Help with testing framebuffer / iGPU settings, fix sound, touchpad, etc.
     - Test and report back!